geerlingguy/youtube/README.md

 I _do_ accept review samples, and sometimes devote a video to a particular product if I find it interesting, but I never accept _any_ payment for those videos, nor do I give the company that sent the product _any_ input into the creative process.

+I also refuse vendor referral / revenue sharing agreements, as I feel that creates a perverse incentive.

-They are seeing the video for the first time when it goes live on the channel, just like the rest of my audience.
+Vendors are watching the video the first time when it goes live on the channel, just like the rest of my audience.

 ### Pricing